Parkersburg Catholic High School

 Parkersburg Catholic High School is a private, Roman Catholic high school in Parkersburg, West Virginia.
 It is part of the Roman Catholic Diocese of Wheeling-Charleston.

+History

 Parkersburg Catholic was opened in 1950, located at the corner of 9th and Juliana Sts.
 It was moved to a new site on Fairview Ave. in 1958.
 It was the first Catholic high school in the area.
 Originally known as St. Francis Xavier High School, the name was changed to its present name in 1954.
 It began with its highest level as the 9th Grade, then expanded each year thereafter.
-It now hosts grades 7-12, with 80 students enrolled on average.
+It now hosts grades 6–12, with 80 students enrolled on average.